wobgob/getting-started/source/index.html.md

 </aside>

 # Starting the emulator
-> Reverse-engineered from the inputs and outputs of clients of popular multiplayer online role playing games such as World of Warcraft, an MMO framework or core emulates the server in the relationship between the client and server in an online game.
-Open source emulators give the user the freedom to run, study, change, and improve their own server.

 After you server is installed its status will be set to "Running" and you'll be able to click on it.

 ![Instances](images/instances.jpg)